material-motion/tools/issue_policies.md

 # Issue policies

+We host all of our issues on GitHub.

 ## Labels

 We use two categories of label: `flow` and `type`.
 Every issue must have at least one label from each category.